RandomFractals/tabular-data-viewer/README.md

 - Large datasets are paged and loaded into view for display with default page size set to 100K rows per page
 - Columns sort only works for the paged data loaded and displayed in Table View 🀄 and doesn't sort data for the whole dataset
-- Save data uses [Tabulator Download Table Data](http://tabulator.info/docs/5.0/download) feature and is also limited to max 100k rows for the currently displayed tabular data in Table View 🀄
+- Save data is also limited to max 100k rows for the currently displayed tabular data in Table View 🀄

 ![Tabular Data View 中 Large Dataset](https://github.com/RandomFractals/tabular-data-viewer/blob/main/docs/images/tabular-data-view-large-dataset.png?raw=true
  "Tabular Data View 中 Large Dataset")